6110rstmks/question-app-fastapi-react/document/backend/setup.md

 $ GRANT INSERT, UPDATE, DELETE, SELECT ON subcategory_question TO sorasakamoto;

+$ GRANT all privileges on alembic_version to sorasakamoto;

-$ GRANT USAGE, SELECT, UPDATE ON SEQUENCE users_id_seq TO sorasakamoto;
+GRANT ALL PRIVILEGES ON TABLE questions TO sorasakamoto;

-$ GRANT USAGE, SELECT, UPDATE ON SEQUENCE categories_id_seq TO sorasakamoto;
+GRANT ALL PRIVILEGES ON TABLE categories TO sorasakamoto;

-$ GRANT USAGE, SELECT, UPDATE ON SEQUENCE subcategories_id_seq TO sorasakamoto;
+GRANT ALL PRIVILEGES ON TABLE subcategories TO sorasakamoto;

+ALTER TABLE questions OWNER TO sorasakamoto;
+ALTER TABLE categories OWNER TO sorasakamoto;
+ALTER TABLE subcategories OWNER TO sorasakamoto;
+ALTER TABLE category_question OWNER TO sorasakamoto;
+ALTER TABLE subcategory_question OWNER TO sorasakamoto;
+ALTER TABLE users OWNER TO sorasakamoto;

+insert into

 $ GRANT USAGE, SELECT, UPDATE ON SEQUENCE questions_id_seq TO sorasakamoto;